kolypto/py-good/README.md

 then he cannot use others.
 It works on the entire mapping and hence best to use with the [`Entire`](#entire) marker.

-By default, `Exlusive` requires the user to choose one of the options, but this can be overridden with [`Optional`](#optional) marker class given as an argument:
+By default, `Exclusive` requires the user to choose one of the options, but this can be overridden with [`Optional`](#optional) marker class given as an argument:

 ```python